 -IF you are concerned that a student could be at risk to harm themselves, immediately report your concern to the counselor.
-IF you are unable to make direct contact with the student’s counselor, advise the guidance office staff that you need to connect with a counselor about safety concerns for a student, and either another counselor or a member of the Wellness Team will be located to talk with you.
+IF you are unable to make direct contact with the student’s counselor, advise the school counseling (guidance) office staff that you need to connect with a counselor about safety concerns for a student, and either another counselor or a member of the Wellness Team will be located to talk with you.
 Please do not leave a message or email as way of notifying the counselor – it is important that the student is seen immediately, and messages can go unseen until after students leave for the day, placing the student at risk.

 Q: I have general concerns about a student’s academic progress, behaviors, or well-being.
 What should I do?

 A: Speak with the student directly and share your concern/offer support and reach out to the parent to collaborate.
-Check in with the student’s guidance counselor and any other support staff involved with the student to determine whether this is a concern that has been noted in other classes, and whether there are/have been intervention in place previously.
+Check in with the student’s school counselor and any other support staff involved with the student to determine whether this is a concern that has been noted in other classes, and whether there are/have been intervention in place previously.
 If the student has an IEP or 504, reach out to the student’s CST case manager/504 coordinator.
 If they do not have an individualized support plan, reach out to the school counselor.